zhangys11/cla/readme.md

 pyCLAMs: An integrated Python toolkit for classifiability analysis [J].
 SoftwareX, Volume 18, June 2022, 101007, doi: 10.1016/j.softx.2022.101007
 https://doi.org/10.1016/j.softx.2022.101007

+# Warning

+Since 0.3.x, we have reorganized the package structure.
+Any upper app should be revised accordingly.

 # Installation

 pip install pyCLAMs